-What learning technologies or tools are available to me?
+What learning technologies or tools are available?

-Over 80% of faculty and staff on campus are aware of Learn@UW and over 90% of users are satisfied with the service.
-If you want to learn more or need assistance, please contact our learning technology consultants at email@example.com or (608) 262-5667.
+If you want to learn more or need assistance, please contact our learning technology consultants at firstname.lastname@example.org or (608) 262-5667.
 In addition, the Learn@UW KnowledgeBase offers guides for instructors, course owners and students.

 Additional suites of tools, like Adobe Creative Cloud, Microsoft Office 365 and Google Apps for UW–Madison are available to you free of charge through licensing agreements and with increased protections of intellectual property.
 To make the most of these tools, faculty, staff and students can access thousands of instructional videos and training courses through UW-Madison’s license with lynda.com for free.

 Active learning refers to a process where learners engage purposefully with instructors, other students and course content to promote problem-solving, application and understanding.
-A wide variety of technologies such as Google Apps for UW–Madison, Piazza (an online discussion forum tool) and Kaltura MediaSpace can help foster active learning.
+A wide variety of technologies such as Google Apps for UW–Madison, Top Hat, Piazza and Kaltura MediaSpace can help foster active learning.
 DoIT Academic Technology’s Faculty Engagement service hosts the Active Teaching Lab where instructors share experiences with teaching tools and try out the new technologies in a relaxed, playful environment.
 Active learning classrooms on campus provide the technology, physical environment, instructional support and resources needed for active learning.
 Some schools and colleges have these classrooms, and any instructor can apply to teach in one of eight active learning classrooms in the Wisconsin Collaboratory for Enhanced Learning (WisCEL).

 In general, the term “blended learning” refers to the practice of using both online and in-person learning experiences, which can foster active learning.
 More information (including an overview of blended learning models), tutorials and resources are available at the Blended Learning Toolkit.
 In addition, programs such as Blend@UW and Blended Learning Fellowship Program from DoIT AT’s Faculty Engagement Service and Teaching with Technology from L&S Learning Support Services can help faculty and staff apply this methodology to their courses.

-Whether a course is blended or fully online, DoIT AT’s Online Course Production service can provide assistance for the entire life cycle of course development – from conceptualization of the course with research-based pedagogy through the development of course media, activities and assessments that support desired learning outcomes.
-In addition, the EI Program Development team, a part of UW-Madison’s Continuing Studies Department, is a service unit whose purpose is to help academic departments explore serving post-traditional audiences and can assist faculty and staff in the creation of accessible, high-quality post-baccalaureate degrees and certificates.
+Whether a course is blended or fully online, DoIT AT’s Online Course Production service can provide assistance for the entire life cycle of course development — from conceptualization of the course with research-based pedagogy through the development of course media, activities and assessments that support desired learning outcomes.
+In addition, the EI Program Development team, a part of UW-Madison’s Division of Continuing Studies, is a service unit whose purpose is to help academic departments explore serving post-traditional audiences and can assist faculty and staff in the creation of accessible, high-quality post-baccalaureate degrees and certificates.